ClassicSpeed/SADX-Archipelago-Locations-Wiki/LevelEntranceRandomizer.md

 The doors won't open if the level is not accessible for the character.

-Remember that with Amy, Big, and Gamma, you have to press the button first.
+Remember that with Amy, and Big, you have to press the button first.